mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 Even though your human body is healthy, still your mental life is not healthy sometimes, or your activities are not good enough, or there is some problem with your nutrition.
 So in many ways, you have lots of sickness.
 But on the other hand, as a whole, you look healthy.
 Pretty healthy – but on the other hand, unhealthy.
 So what is the idea of health?
 We don’t know.
 Because if you really want to keep your human body healthy, you have to take care of human activities, nutrition, and mental activities or spiritual life.
 They’re all connected with each other.
 Spiritual life is really vast; connected with astrology, the function of the stars, the planets you have never been to – that is also spiritual life and your lifestyle.
 So you don’t know; it’s really vast.

 That’s why Dogen Zenji says immediately in the first sentence, “The observation or contemplation of the human body as impure is that which a bag of skin contemplating the body is the entire universe of the ten directions.”
-(Transcriber’s Note: The actual sentence is, “Observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions”, but this different version seems interesting in itself.)
+(Transcriber’s Note: The actual sentence is, “Observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.”
+But this different version seems interesting in itself.)
 The body you are observing in meditation is nothing but a bag of skin, but on the other hand it’s not, it’s huge.
 You have to see the human body in the universal perspective; otherwise, you don’t understand human bodies.
 Otherwise you cannot keep the human body healthy; because it’s connected with human activities, spiritual life.
 So you don’t understand it.

 If we try to practice this mindfulness traditionally, you always say, “observing the human body as impure, watching the human skeleton.”
 That’s fine.
 But it is nothing but the moral sense, moral practice; it’s not religious practice.
 If you do religious practice in the moral sense, you never get a peaceful mind, a peaceful life.
 [Religious practice in the moral sense is] just like usual life: always you have to go forward, always you have to get a better practice, you have to do it, always.
 Finally, [such] religious practice makes you irritated, restless; it doesn’t make sense for you.
 So very naturally we have to consider again and again what religious practice is.
 We have to go beyond religious practice in the moral sense.
 That is very important for us.